kieranrcampbell/blog-notebooks/README.md

-# blog-notebooks
-IPython notebooks and R markdowns for blog
+IPython notebooks and R scripts for technical blog posts